 The "default" presets are fast and produce reasonably good images—these will give you a far more accurate lighting result than the "preview" presets (which have been removed from V2.6), so we typically recommended that you use the "default" preset type for test renders.

 Read more about the preset types:

-Preview, default, fine AA: These are named according to the quality of the render they produce, "preview" being the lowest quality, and "fine AA" having the finest anti-aliasing smoothing.
+Preview (not in V2.6), default, fine AA: These are named according to the quality of the render they produce, "preview" being the lowest quality, and "fine AA" having the finest anti-aliasing smoothing.
 As you increase render quality, render times slow down considerably due to the greater number of calculations required to render the image.
 Use preview or default (recommended) for test renders.